Past Issues of Pegasus Journal

 - Freelance Remuda - Evolving with Shelley Paulson

 - Pro Photographer Journey - How to Run a Sustainable Photography Business

 - Equine Photographers Podcast - Focusing on Equine Portraits

 What Camera Gear Do You Use?

-A lot of people ask this question, but before I list my gear, I want to share with you this thought: good photos have a great deal more to do with who is behind the gear than the gear itself.
-The gear is a means to an end and while I do believe in using the best possible equipment, spending a lot of money does not mean you will take great photos just like having expensive cookware doesn't mean you will cook a tasty meal.
-It takes years of practice, learning to become a great photographer.
+Many people ask this question, but before I list my gear, I want to share with you this thought: good photos have a great deal more to do with who is behind the gear than the gear itself.
+The gear is a means to an end, and while I believe in using the best possible equipment, spending a lot of money does not mean you will take great photos, just like having expensive cookware doesn't mean you will cook a tasty meal.
+It takes years of practice and learning to become a great photographer.